coffee date #63 with mridula kovuri

 location: woodstack, metuchen

-Back in 2019, I spent approximately 48 hours with Mridula, during which lots happened: a breakup, my first visit to a bar (called Hoppipola, yes the one we went to with coffee dates #32 and #60), too much alcohol, a night on the toilet, a nighttime horror tour of Mridula’s neighborhood.
+Back in 2019, I spent approximately 48 hours with Mridula, during which lots happened: a breakup, my first visit to a bar (called Hoppipola, yes the one we went to with coffee dates #32 and #60), too much alcohol, a night on the toilet, and even a nighttime horror tour given by Mridula herself.

 Mridula is one of those rare few who you can: 1) have a lot of fun with AND 2) have massive trauma dumping sessions with.
 What better way to have a trauma dump than to have a coffee date?